Skip to main content

 • egg

-• cow’s milk (this includes all dairy foods)
+• milk (this includes all dairy foods from cow, sheep or goat milk)

 • fish